haykam821/Alternating-Case/README.md

 npm install alternating-case --save
 ```

-Afterwards, just require it and you can start using it:
+## Usage

+After installation, you can just require the package to use it:

 ```js
 const altCase = require("alternating-case");
 ```

-## Documentation

-This package exports a function, used like so;
+This package exports a single function:

 ```js
 altCase(input, capsOnOdds);
 ```

-`input` is the string you are trying to manipulate.

-While by default capital letters will be on odd characters, you can make it capitalize even characters instead by changing `capsOnOdds` to false.
+The first argument, `input` is the string you are trying to manipulate.
+While by default capital letters will be on odd characters, you can make it capitalize even characters instead by changing the second argument, `capsOnOdds`, to false.

 ## Examples